Medical consultation

 Hepatitis B

 Essential for long or repeated stays.
-Malaysia has quality medical infrastructure, but risks associated with emergency care or accidental contact justify protection.
+Malaysia has high-quality medical infrastructure, but the risks linked to emergency care or accidental contact make protection worthwhile.

-Accelerated schedule: For imminent departures, a 3-dose schedule at D0, D7, and D21 with a booster at 12 months is possible (for adults only).
+Accelerated schedule: For imminent departures, a 3-dose schedule on day 0, day 7 and day 21 with a booster at 12 months is possible (adults only).

 Rabies (Pre-exposure)

 Rabies is present in Malaysia.
-Preventive vaccination greatly simplifies management in case of a bite, especially if you are far from a specialized medical center.
+Preventive vaccination greatly simplifies treatment in the event of a bite, especially if you are far from a specialised medical centre.

-• Recommended for prolonged stays in isolated situations.
+• Recommended for extended stays in remote settings.

-• Does not exclude an emergency consultation in case of a bite, but eliminates the need for serum.
+• It does not rule out an emergency consultation after a bite, but it removes the need for serum.

 Typhoid

-Recommended for prolonged stays or in poor hygiene conditions (rural street food, isolated areas).
+Recommended for extended stays or in poor sanitary conditions (rural street food, remote areas).

 Minimum age: 2 years.

-Answer 3 questions to get your personalized health precaution checklist.
+Answer 3 questions to get your personalised health precautions checklist.

 1 Your profile